The Fugitive (1947 film): Plot

-A nameless and conflicted Catholic priest is a fugitive in an unnamed Latin American state where religion is outlawed.
-He tries to escape the country but his efforts are thwarted by a crazy Native and other circumstances.
-He returns to his village.
-Another fugitive, a murderous North American bandit dubbed "El Gringo", has already arrived in town.
-The crazy Native and the police troops soon follow.
-While Maria Dolores- a beautiful Indian woman, entertains the men, the priest escapes from the back.
-As the priest escapes the bandit "El Gringo" holds off the troops in a gun battle.
-He ends up wounded.
-The priest and Maria Dolores escape.
-In another town the priest seeks sanctuary but the crazy Native tracks him down and tells him that "El Gringo" is dying and he must return to give him last rites.
-He is dying but refuses the confession.
-Of course, it was a trap by the crazy Native and the head lieutenant, who has been hunting him.
-The priest is captured and sentenced to death, but forgives the informant for betraying him.
-The priest's execution by firing squad brings an outpouring of public grief and shows the authorities that it is impossible to stamp out religion as long as it exists in people's hearts and minds.
-Even the police lieutenant acknowledges his own faith.
-In a church several residents pray for peace when there is a knock at the door.
-A man stands at the door announcing that he is the new priest for the village.
+In that other town, the priest finds sanctuary, but the crazy Native (a Judas Iscariot-type character) tracks him down and tells him that "El Gringo" is dying and that the priest must go to him to administer the last rites.
+He is in fact dying, but refuses the Last Rites.
+Of course, it was a trap by the crazy Native "Judas" and the police lieutenant who has been hunting him from the beginning.
+The priest is captured and sentenced to death, but he forgives the informant for betraying him.
+The priest's execution by firing squad brings an outpouring of public grief and shows the authorities that it is impossible to stamp out Catholicism as long as it lives in people's hearts and minds.
+Even the police lieutenant acknowledges his own faith, albeit secretly.

+In the final scene, numerous people are praying in secret when there is a knock at the door.
+A man stands at the door, announcing that he is the new priest for the village.